-You’ve heard me mention this heaps but maybe you are still thinking ‘what the heck is this mineral balancing thing?’, ‘what have minerals got to do with hair?’, and ‘how can balancing my minerals with hair tissue mineral analysis help me?’.
+Maybe you’ve heard me mention this heaps but you’re still thinking ‘what the heck is this mineral balancing thing?’, ‘what have minerals got to do with hair?’, and ‘how can balancing my minerals with hair tissue mineral analysis help me?’.

-Well…minerals are essential for growth, healing, vitality, and wellbeing.
+Minerals are essential for growth, healing, vitality, and wellbeing.
 They provide structural support in bones and teeth, and maintain the body’s pH, water balance, nerve activity, muscle contractions, energy production and enzyme reactions.
-They are the basic ‘spark plugs’ of life.
+They are the basic ‘spark plugs’ in the chemistry of life.

 Our health and well-being may be aggravated by mineral imbalances and toxic metal excesses, aggravating conditions including cardiovascular disease, high cholesterol, high blood pressure, migraines, learning difficulties and hyperactivity in children, to name just a few.